 - Begin taking pain medication as the local anesthetic is wearing off, usually three (3) to eight (8) hours after surgery.
 Prescribed pain medicine may make you groggy and will slow down your reflexes.
-Do not drive an automobile or work around machinery.
+DO NOT drive a vehicle or work around machinery.
 Avoid alcoholic beverages. - For break-through pain (pain that persists after taking prescription pain medication) you can alternate with ibuprofen (i.e. Motrin, Advil).
-Do not exceed 600mg of ibuprofen in six (6) hours.
-Do not take acetaminophen (aspirin, Tylenol). - Nausea with pain medication may occur but can be reduced by eating food 30 minutes before taking your pain medication.
-If you do become nauseated, you can also take one-half of your prescribed dose more frequently.
+Do not exceed 600mg of ibuprofen in six (6) ours.
+Do not take acetaminophen (aspirin, Tylenol). - Nausea with pain medication may occur but can be reduced by eating 30 minutes prior to taking your pain medication.
+If you do become nauseated, you can also take one-half of your prescribed doses more frequently.
 If you continue to experience nausea or vomiting, please contact the office. - Pain or discomfort following surgery should subside more and more every day.
 If pain persists, it may require attention and you should call the office.